 - loss of control of bladder or bowel

-Although many of these symptoms can occur due to conditions other than prostate cancer, anyone who experiences them should see a doctor for an evaluation.
+Although many of these symptoms can result from conditions other than cancer, anyone who experiences them should consult a doctor.

 Once prostate cancer has spread to the bones, symptoms can include:

 - weak bones that are more likely to fracture

 - pain or stiffness in the neck or back